csswizardry/csswizardry.github.com/_posts/2025-07-27-the-fastest-site-in-the-tour-de-france.md

   and one to `https://images2.giant-bicycles.com`.
   * The `static.` origins are on the critical path.
 * They make use of old school, JS-based lazy loading.
-* They use unquoted `attribute=value` pairs like I do—_nice_.
+* They use unquoted `attribute=value` pairs like I do — _nice_.
-* Great restraint shown here—only a small number of resources loaded from the `<head>`.
+* Great restraint shown here — only a small number of resources loaded from the `<head>`.
   * Non-critical CSS files are fetched asynchronously.
 * They’re making good use of `font-display`.